You Never Can Tell by Chris Green

 My humour is lost on him.
 He is not listening.
 He begins to talk over me.

 ‘I still bet on horses,’ he says.
 ‘But I don’t stay in the bookies anymore, I put my bet on and then leave.
 If I stayed and the horse won, I would probably put the money on another horse and it would probably lose.
 Sometimes I come here to go to the races.
-I do like to see the horses running round the track and Newton Abbot is one of the best summer jumps courses.’
+I do like to see the horses running around the track and Newton Abbot is one of the best summer jumps courses.’

 ‘I didn’t know there was a racecourse,’ Annie says.

 ‘Teignmouth,’ I say, giving Annie a conspiratorial wink.
-We are actually staying in Dawlish, a few miles north of Teignmouth, but do not want Swarthy Stranger to get wind of this, just in case he decides he finds out where we are and decides to call in.
+We are actually staying in Dawlish, a few miles north of Teignmouth, but do not want Swarthy Stranger to get wind of this, just in case he finds out where we are and decides to call in.

 ‘Ah Teignmouth!’ he says.
 ‘I lived in Teignmouth for a while.
 In the 1980s.
 It was a nice place back then.
 Clean white beaches.
 Trips around the bay.
 But now it’s all street drinkers.
 In the bus shelters.
 On the prom.
 On the pier.
 Everywhere, they are.
 It’s all right to have a drink, but some people don’t know when to stop, do they?
 My Uncle Albert was one who liked a drink.
 I would say to him when he’d had a few, like, Albert, I’d say, I can’t understand a bloody word you’re saying. …….
 I used to drink too, mind you, back in the day, when I came back from Aden.
 Saw some terrible things out there, I did.
 Make your hair curl.
 I was a Scammel driver in the Sappers, you know.
 You don’t hear them called Sappers anymore do you?
 You wouldn’t believe it now, would you?
 But all those years ago I was in the Royal Engineers.’